warden-protocol/wardenprotocol/CONTRIBUTING.md

 ## Common Security Considerations

 There are several security patterns that come up frequently enough to be synthesized into general rules of thumb.
-While the high level risks are appchain agnostic, the details are mostly tailored to contributing to Fusion Chain.
+While the high level risks are appchain agnostic, the details are mostly tailored to contributing to Warden Protocol.
 This is, of course, not even close to a complete list – just a few considerations to keep in mind.

 ### Panics